tldr-pages/tldr/pages/common/mdp.md

 `mdp --nofade {{presentation.md}}`

-- Invert font colors tu use within a light background terminal:
+- Invert font colors to use in terminals with light background:

 `mdp --invert {{presentation.md}}`